 To participate in the global MAP, patients must meet all eligibility criteria outlined in the treatment plan, including but not limited to:

 - Patients under the age of two with genetically confirmed bi-allelic mutations in the SMN1 gene; regardless of type, copy number, or symptom onset.

-- Geographically, the patient must be a citizen or legal resident of, and eligible for healthcare in, a country where our treatment is not approved by local health authorities.
+- Geographically, the patient must be a citizen or legal resident of, and eligible for healthcare in, a country where Zolgensma has not received regulatory approval or formal access approval.

 - Implementation of the program will need to comply with the specific legal and regulatory framework that applies in every country.